t-b/inferno/docs/README.md

 Configuration
 -------------
 By default Inferno looks for a configuration file in ~/inferno/config.ini.
-To create ~/inferno/config.ini.example run '>inferno setup'.
+To create ~/inferno/config.ini.example run `inferno setup`.
 You should copy config.ini.example located in the install folder (same place as this README), or the example created by inferno setup to config.ini and edit it to match your setup (the example in the install folder has nicer formatting).
 Most